 The programme deals with the principal issues of economic development, with the objective of preparing students for employment in the development sectors of the country and for further study and research in this subject area.
-It also aims to promote the overall personal development and well-being of the students by imparting a relevant and good quality education in the core and general education modules offered in the programme, thereby enabling the graduates to contribute to the economic and social development of Bhutan and possibly in the global arena.
+It also aims to promote the overall personal development and well-being of the students by imparting relevant and good quality education in the core and general education modules offered in the programme, thereby enabling the graduates to contribute to the economic and social development of Bhutan and possibly in the global arena.
 The programme emphasizes learning at the current frontier of knowledge in the subject of Economics.
 It places an emphasis on the understanding of basic economic principles at a level of rigor generally appropriate to an undergraduate experience.
-The programme is designed to provide a firm grounding in modern economic theory with special emphasis on the issues pertaining to economic development, and instil a capacity amongst students for independent thought about economic policies and problems.
-The programme aims to produce economists who are socio-politically engaged, quantitatively adept, historically informed and philosophically grounded.
+The programme is designed to provide a firm grounding in modern economic theory with special emphasis on the issues pertaining to economic development and instill a capacity amongst students for independent thought about economic policies and problems.
+The programme aims to produce economists who are socio-politically engaged, quantitatively adept, historically informed, and philosophically grounded.

 Programme Learning Outcomes

-Graduates of this programme are expected to acquire not only a grounding within the field of Development Economics (subject-specific skills) but will also gain competency in the following skill areas: critical-thinking skills, application skills and transferable skills.
-Specific learning outcomes based on these four different skill sets are the foundation of this programme, along with appropriately aligned teaching, learning and assessment approaches.
+Graduates of this programme are expected to acquire not only a grounding within the field of Development Economics (subject-specific skills) but will also gain competency in the following skill areas: critical-thinking skills, application skills, and transferable skills.
+Specific learning outcomes based on these four different skill sets are the foundation of this programme, along with appropriately aligned teaching, learning, and assessment approaches.

-Subject Specific Skills (SS):
+Subject-Specific Skills (SS):

 KU1.
 Explain the fundamental principles of economics, including microeconomics and macroeconomics.